nb-programmer/dronesim/README.md

 $ python -m dronesim
 ```

-Refer to the `examples/` folder for running the simulator with custom controllers
+Refer to the `examples/` folder for running the simulator with custom controllers.
+You will need to clone this repo in order to access the examples.

 ## Controls